Sauna, Other Thermal Experiences and Glossary

 RussianBanya03a

-The hot room or ‘Parilka’ in Russian Banya’s do not have the löyly that is critical to Finnish sauna.
-Parilka’s are more constant humidity vs the contrast of dry with bursts of steam in a Finnish Sauna and Parilka’s don’t have the more even convective heat löyly pocket of saunas.
-While the key goal in a sauna is for there to be no noticeable radiant heat, there is intentional and considerable radiant in a Banya where the very large floor to ceiling oven produces a large though also somewhat even, milder and more comfortable radiant than a smaller oven or stove.
+The hot room or ‘Parilka’ in Russian Banya’s do not have the even convective heat and steam löyly pocket that is critical to Finnish or Continental saunas.
+While a key goal in a sauna is to be heated by even convective heat and for there to be no noticeable radiant heat, there is intentional and considerable radiant in a Banya where the very large floor to ceiling oven produces a large though also somewhat even, milder and more comfortable radiant than a smaller oven or stove.

-Due to the radiant heat, Banyas may have only two bench levels compared to the three bench levels that are critical for löyly in a sauna so banyas often have more convective stratification but since convection is not as prominent this may not be as noticeable to regular banya users.
+Due to the radiant heat, Banyas may have only two bench levels compared to the three bench levels that are critical for löyly in a sauna so banyas often have more convective stratification but since convection is not as prominent this isn’t as noticeable.

-Traditional Russian Banya ‘ovens’ (above) are typically much larger and more enclosed than a sauna heater and also function somewhat similarly to a steam generator than the open convective dryer heat of a sauna heater that you throw water on for temporary humidity.
+Traditional Russian Banya ‘ovens’ (above) are much larger and more enclosed than a sauna heater and also function somewhat similarly to a steam generator compared to the open convective dryer heat of a sauna heater.
 The very large stone slab or tile surface that’s producing radiant heat is able to produce a ‘softer’ radiant that is more even on bathers since it is less point-source than a smaller stove and because of the size of the radiant surface the radiant heat dissipates much slower so a moderate amount of radiant produced by the oven can be felt more evenly by bathers.
 Want to build your own?

-There is also a smaller electric Modern Banya oven that can look somewhat similar to a sauna heater but differs in several ways including usually having heavy stone slabs for the carcass to create somewhat even radiant heat and an interior water reservoir that constantly drips water on to the stones (and typically on only the lower stones).
+There is also a smaller, usually electric, Modern Banya oven that can look somewhat similar to a sauna heater but differs in several ways including usually having heavy steel or stone slabs for the carcass to create somewhat even radiant heat.
+There is usually a water reservoir in them that constantly drips water on to the stones (and typically on only the lower stones).
 These may also have a pot of water hanging over the stones that constantly drips water on the upper stones to help maintain the humidity.
 Many Russians say that these are very inferior to the larger traditional ovens because the radiant heat and steam are more harsh and not as even.
 Builders will often do floor to ceiling stone slabs on the walls behind these to help provide somewhat more even radiant to sort of emulate a larger traditional Banya oven.

 Interestingly Russians will often say that Banya is just like Finnish Sauna while Finns say, rightly, that it is very different.
 This is likely because someone who is accustomed to no noticeable radiant in a sauna will notice the radiant from the banya oven while someone accustomed to the radiant + convection may not be as likely to notice the absence of radiant, especially if convective temps are very even.